Kidney Transplant Program

 - Since 1963, we have performed more than 3,100 kidney transplants.
 The transplant program continues their history of innovation to improve success rate and decrease the wait for an organ.

-- Assists with transplant education support to the dialysis community with Explore Transplant (a nonprofit program founded to disseminate transplant education on a national level)
+- Assists with transplant education support to the dialysis community with Explore Transplant, a nonprofit program that disseminates transplant education on a national level

 - Participates in Hennepin Healthcare Research Institute research, dedicated to improving patient care and the health of our community through research and education